 Common Name: Pepper Face, Baby Rubber Plant, String of Turtles, Parallel Plant

-Peperomias prefer medium bright indirect light.
-For this type of light, it is best to place them in front of a south- or west-facing window or close to (but not in front of) a north- or east-facing window.
-They can tolerate medium light, but they'll become weaker and leggy and produce fewer leaves in low light.
+Peperomias prefer medium to bright indirect light.
+For this type of light, it is best to place them near a south- or west-facing window or very close to a north- or east-facing window.
+Be sure the foliage is protected from the harsh afternoon direct rays of the sun, as direct sunlight will cause leaf scorch or discolor the leaves.
+They can tolerate medium light but become weaker and leggy and produce fewer leaves in low light.
 Learn more about light requirements for indoor plants.

 Peperomia with waxy leaves like to have the soil dry out between watering; ones with softer, thinner leaves need to be watered more often.
 A moisture meter can help determine when it’s time to water your plants, but sometimes your finger is a better gauge!

-As with most tropical indoor plants, peperomias benefit from higher humidity, but will do fine in average household air.
+As with most tropical indoor plants, peperomias benefit from higher humidity levels, but will do fine in average household air.

 Peperomias are not heavy feeders, so you can fertilize them once a month during the growing season with a complete liquid fertilizer at 1/4 the recommended strength, or you can top dress the soil with worm castings, or a rich compost once in the early summer.
 Remember to water your plants after applying granular fertilizer and water them before adding liquid fertilizer!

-Peperomias are medium growers and depending on the species they can produce 4-12" a season!
+Peperomias are medium growers and depending on the species (and care) they can produce 4-12" of growth in one growing season!

 Pet Friend or Foe